RobotecAI/SimulationInterfacesDemo/README.md

 3. [Dingo](https://github.com/dingo-cpr/dingo) repository was used as a base (commit `68806fd`) for the Dingo robot.
 The following modifications were made to make the robot usable without gazebo in ROS 2 Humble:
     - All packages except `dingo_description` were removed.
     - The `dingo_description` package was modified to remove all references to gazebo and accessories.
 The files modified are [urdf/dingo-d.urdf.xacro](./ros2_ws/src/dingo/dingo_description/urdf/dingo-d.urdf.xacro) and [urdf/dingo-o.urdf.xacro](./ros2_ws/src/dingo/dingo_description/urdf/dingo-o.urdf.xacro).
-    - The `dingo_description` package was modified to work with ROS2 Humble
+    - The `dingo_description` package was modified to work with ROS 2 Humble

 > **Note:** the `dingo_description` package was used to import the robot into O3DE, and it was stored in the native format after the import was completed.
 The package is not needed anymore.
 It is a part of the workspace to allow tracking of changes made to the original files.